Dahesor/Actionbar-Mixer-for-Minecraft/README.md

 ## Appending A Text Component

-Every text segment must contains an id, and a JSON Text Component:
+Every text segments must contains an id, and a JSON Text Component:

 * (A text segment) (compound tag)
 *  |--- `id` (string.
 Any id at your choose.
 Avoid using quotation marks.)